jawwada/Chatbot-Application/nlp.md

 Multiplication of the attention score and the V matrix produces the final result of this type of attention mechanism.
 The main reason for it being called self-attention is because of its unified input X; Q, K, and V are computed from X.

+**Basic Concept:**

+Attention Mechanism: At its core, the attention mechanism is a way for a model to focus on certain parts of the input when performing a specific task.
+In the case of sentence embeddings, it decides which words (or tokens) in a sentence are important in a given context.

+Query, Key, Value: These are vectors (or sets of vectors) that are derived from the embeddings of the input tokens.
+They play different roles in computing the attention scores.

+**How They Work:**

+Embeddings: Start with embeddings for each word in your sentence.
+These embeddings are typically obtained from a previous layer in the model.

+Transformation to Q, K, V: Each word's embedding is transformed into three different vectors: a query vector, a key vector, and a value vector.
+This is done using learned linear transformations (matrices).

+Query: Represents the current word you are focusing on.
+Key: Represents all the words you want to draw information from (often the same set as the query).
+Value: Contains the actual information of each word that you want to aggregate.
+Simple Example with Matrices:
+Imagine a simple case where we have a sentence with two words: "Thinking machines".
+We first convert these words into embeddings and then into Q, K, V vectors.

+Word Embeddings (for simplicity, assume 2-dimensional embeddings):

+Thinking: [1, 0]
+Machines: [0, 1]
+Transformation Matrices (again, for simplicity, 2x2 matrices):

+Q matrix: [[1, 0], [0, 1]]
+K matrix: [[1, 0], [0, 1]]
+V matrix: [[1, 0], [0, 1]]
+Transformed Q, K, V Vectors:

+For "Thinking":
+Q: [1, 0] (obtained by multiplying embedding with Q matrix)
+K: [1, 0]
+V: [1, 0]
+For "Machines":
+Q: [0, 1]
+K: [0, 1]
+V: [0, 1]
+Computing Attention:
+Attention Scores: Calculate the dot product of the query vector with all the key vectors.
+For example, the attention score for "Thinking" attending to "Machines" would be the dot product of Q(Thinking) and K(Machines), which is [1, 0] ⋅ [0, 1] = 0.

+Scale and Normalize: Scale the attention scores (typically by the square root of the dimension of key vectors) and apply a softmax to normalize them.

+Weighted Sum: Multiply each value vector by the softmax scores (attention weights) and sum them up.
+This gives you a weighted representation of the sentence based on the current word's perspective.

+Pedantic Explanation:
+Query: Think of it as asking a question about the current word or token.
+Key: These are the aspects of other tokens that you compare the query against.

+It's like finding how much each token should contribute to answering the query's question.
+Value: Once you know which tokens are important (from the attention scores), the value vectors provide the actual content from those tokens that you want to focus on.

+Conclusion:
+In attention mechanisms, Q, K, and V vectors allow the model to dynamically focus on different parts of the input sentence based on the context.

+They are essential for models to capture complex dependencies and relationships in the data, which is crucial in tasks like language understanding and generation.

+The transformation of embeddings into Q, K, V vectors and the subsequent computation of attention scores are key operations that drive the success of attention-based models like Transformers.

 ### BERT (Bidirectional Encoder Representations from Transformers)
 is a Transformer-based machine learning technique for natural language processing (NLP) pre-training developed by Google.
 BERT was created and published in 2018 by Jacob Devlin and his colleagues from Google.
 As of 2019, Google has been leveraging BERT to better understand user searches.
 BERT is a method of pre-training language representations, meaning that we train a general-purpose "language understanding" model on a large text corpus (like Wikipedia), and then use that model for downstream NLP tasks that we care about (like question answering).
 BERT outperforms previous methods because it is the first unsupervised, deeply bidirectional system for pre-training NLP.